 Who can enter?

-Anyone who is a paid-up member of a recognised cycling club – that includes Truro CC, as well as St Austell Wheelers, Penzance Wheelers, etc. You must be a club member to have the necessary insurance cover, otherwise you cannot take part.
+, the national body for time trials, and our members are eligible to take part in any time trials and hill climbs organised by CTT member organisations.
+You must be a club member to have the necessary insurance cover, otherwise you cannot take part.
 Children from 12 up can also enter, if parents or guardian are present.
 There’s no upper age limit.

 What is an ‘Open’

 Somewhat oddly, an ‘open’ is less open than a ‘club’ event.
 It used to be the case (in the olden days…) that ordinary club events were reserved for members of a particular club only.
 ‘Opens’ were open to members from other clubs.
 But now the difference is that ‘club’ events are more informal, and you don’t need to book ahead – just turn up on the day.
 ‘Open’ events must be booked (and paid for) at least ten days before the event – using a form that you can download here